Andrew Jordaan: Playing career

-Jordaan played only seven first class matches between 1982 and 1988.
+Jordaan played seven first class matches between 1982 and 1988.
 All of his appearances were in the Howa Bowl, a South African cricket competition which was contested between Eastern Province, Natal, Transvaal and Western Province.
 Jordaan made his debut against Western Province cricket team on 23 January 1982 at the Adcock Stadium in Port Elizabeth.
 Batting at the top of the order to failed to make significant runs in both his innings and had to wait another five years before he was picked again by Eastern Province.